simonachkar/www-simonachkar.dev/docs/tutorial-pong-with-js-html.md

 }
 ```

 This function dynamically adjusts to the browser's capabilities, requesting a new animation frame at optimal intervals.
-To delve deeper, I recommend checking out Paul Irish's website for a detailed explanation.
+To delve deeper, I recommend checking out Paul Irish's [post](https://www.paulirish.com/2011/requestanimationframe-for-smart-animating) for a detailed explanation.

 In essence, without this function, our game will animate slowly and poorly.
-For additional insights, refer to the [Mozilla Developer Network docs](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).

 ### 2 - Creating the Canvas

-Now, let's bring our game to life visually by creating the canvas.
-In the code snippet below, we initiate a canvas element and its rendering context:
+Now, let's create the canvas.
+In the code snippet below, we initiate a `canvas` element and its rendering context (`ctx`):

 ```js
 var canvas = document.createElement('canvas')